 Ingredients

-Ground almonds take the place of flour in these grain-free, gluten-free biscotti cookies.
+Ground almonds are used in place of flour in these grain-free, gluten-free biscotti cookies.
 They add a lovely rich flavour.

 Coconut flour adds a lovely natural sweetness (without tasting of coconut!).
 Although there's only a small amount in the recipe, a little goes a long way, as coconut flour is super absorbent.
 Measure the quantity carefully.